 “I Am Hopeful for Peace.”
 One Mother’s Story of Surviving Conflict and Loss in South Sudan

-It’s just the right day to take a look back at one South Sudanese mother’s story of hardship, survival and hope.
+It’s just the right day to take a look back at one mother’s story of hardship, survival and hope in South Sudan-a country plagued by violent civil war for eight years.

 The Story of a Child’s Name